Faldict/Acemap-go/README.md

-# Acemap-go
+# Alumni Agent

-There are tow reasons I do this project.
-One is because some friends asked me for, the other is because I want to do something using golang.
+There are several alumnis go abroad every year, but what if they want to surf the Local Area Network across the GFW?
+Alumni Agent is built to solve this requirement.